resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ## Project -> Object Store -> Containers Tab

+**Activity:** Drill down to the containers tab of the ObjectStore.

 **Q:** Is everyone on the same tab as me?

 Please hold up a Red sticky note if the answer is "No" and a Green one if the answer is "Yes".

-As you can see, you create containers, and then put "objects" (or as I like to call them, “files”) into the containers.
+This is where you create containers, and then put "objects" (or as I like to call them, “files”) into the containers.

 It is a very simple interface, possibly a bit clunky.